 First of all, don’t use tanning beds.
 You already know that, right?
 And honestly, an even skin tone in any shade is most preferable, including (if not most of all) beautiful porcelain skin.
 As for spray tanning, just like with hair cuts and coloring, we recommend that you not try anything new prior to the shoot.
 If you don’t normally tan, don’t suddenly do it just for the shoot.
 You don’t want any surprises right before your appointment.
 If you do regularly tan, do so a few days prior to the shoot so it has a chance to “settle down.”
 Also, be aware that it is not possible to remove tan lines in retouching.
 We can blend them a bit, but not erase them.
 (Sometimes tan lines are fun and sexy though!)

 What types of imagery are you willing to shoot?
 How “racy” can I be?

 As you can probably tell a little bit from looking through my galleries, I’m comfortable with everything from fully tame to completely nude, to fetish garb, and even a “50 Shades” theme.
 Believe me when I tell you, I’ve shot it all (I shot adult models in Los Angeles, remember?).
 The only thing I don’t shoot is overt sexual activity.
 If you’re interested in something on the edgier side, please don’t hesitate to discuss your ideas with me.

-Unless we’ve arranged ahead of time for a location shoot, all sessions will take place at my lovely store front studio in Center City.
-It’s a fairly intimate, cozy, and quite feminine and relaxing studio.
-It’s a women-only set, with just me (Lori), the make-up artist, you and whoever you might bring with you.
+Unless we’ve arranged ahead of time for a location shoot, all sessions will take place at my lovely store front studio in Wilmington, Delaware.
+It’s a women-only set, with just Lori, the make-up artist, you and whoever you might bring with you.